MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 ### Manage your resources

-You can sign in to [Azure Portal](https://portal.azure.com/) and manage all resources created by Teams Toolkit.
+You can sign in to [Azure Portal](https://portal.azure.com/) and manage all resources created by TTK.

 * You can select Resource group from the existing ones or the Resource group that you've just created.
 * You can see the details of the resource group you've chosen in the overview section of the table of content.

 ### Customize resource provision

-Teams Toolkit enables you to use an infrastructure for the code approach to define the Azure resources that you'd want to provision.
+TTK enables you to use an infrastructure for the code approach to define the Azure resources that you'd want to provision.
 TTK also helps you to configure it the way you want to.

 TTK uses ARM template to define Azure resources.
 The ARM template is a set of bicep files that defines the infrastructure and configuration for your project.
 You can customize Azure resources by modifying the ARM template.
 For more information, see [bicep document](/azure/azure-resource-manager/bicep).